mickenordin/nextcloud-db/mariadb/compose/README.md

 docker-compose up -d
 ```

 \* *MariaDB restart must be performed on one node at a time for a 3-node Galera cluster.
-For a 5-node Galera cluster, you can have maximum of 2 unavailable nodes at a time.*
+For a 5-node Galera cluster, you can have a maximum of 2 unavailable nodes at a time.*

 \* *By default, `docker-compose down` sends SIGTERM and wait for 10 seconds for a graceful timeout (followed by a SIGKILL after exceeding 10 seconds).
-The safest way is to use `kill` flag and send SIGTERM which has no timeout, and MariaDB should have all its time to shutdown gracefully (in case there are long running queries).*
+The safest way is to use `kill` flag and send SIGTERM which has no timeout, and MariaDB should have all its time to shut down gracefully (in case there are long-running queries).*

 ### Starting a MariaDB node with forced SST